AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-03-eleventy-the-good-the-bad-and-the-possum.md

 This ships **zero client-side JavaScript** since your packages are used at build time, on the server side, to generate static HTML.
 If there's a package out there that you have your heart set on, chances are that you can use it to customize 11ty.
 This is great because web developers are most familiar with JavaScript, and the ecosystem is booming with open-source packages that solve common problems.

+You can create a shortcode for practically anything, offloading the main rendering logic to a JavaScript function rather than bloating your templates.
+You can also [publish it as an 11ty plugin](https://www.11ty.dev/docs/plugins/) so that other users can install it and add it to their 11ty config.

+#### Filter All the Things

-By far the coolest thing about 11ty is how easy it is to write **custom templating filters**.
+One of the coolest things about 11ty is how easy it is to write **custom template filters**.
 Tired of repeating {% raw %}`{{ site.url }}`{% endraw %} in your markup?
 Create a custom filter to prepend your site's URL to any URL string that you give it:

 {% include codeHeader.html file: ".eleventy.js" %}
 ```js